-As indicated before, the common idea in the present approach is to find conditions on the generating family $I$, which by iteration can be transferred to the semigroup $S$.
-We show in Section~\ref{sec:examples} that these conditions are easily verifiable in several examples.
-The required relative compactness of the sequence $(I(t2^{-n})^{2^n}x)_{n\in\N}$ is, however, more involved and depends on the particular choice of the underlying metric space $X$.
-Nevertheless, it is simpler than checking that the Chernoff approximation in \eqref{eq:chernoff} has a limit.
+Clearly, under suitable compactness and separability assumptions, we can choose a diagonal sequence for all $(x,t)$ in a countable dense subset $\D\times\T$of $X\times\R_+$.
+Hence, we have to extend the mapping $\D\times\T\to X,\; (x,t)\mapsto S(t)x$ to the closure $X\times\R_+$.
+To do so, we need sufficient Lipschitz continuity of $(I(t))_{t\geq 0}$ in the variables $(x,t)\in\D\times\T$, which is preserved during the construction.
+In several examples, the boundedness and Lipschitz assumptions on the family $(I(t))_{t\geq 0}$ are easily verified.
+To prove the relative compactness of the sequence $(I(2^{-n}t)^{2^n}x)_{n\in\N}$ is more involved and depends on the choice of the space $X$.
+The described construction leads to a strongly continuous semigroup $(S(t))_{t\geq 0}$ of locally Lipschitz continuous operators $S(t)\colon X\to X$.

-Another focus of this work is the connection between the local behaviour of the generating family and the associated semigroup.
-For that purpose, we additionally assume that $X$ is a Banach space.
-In the special case that $I$ is a family of linear contractions with $I(0)=0$ and the semigroup $S$ is strongly continuous at $t=0$, it is shown in~\cite[Theorem 3.7]{chernoff1974product} that the infinitesimal generator of $S$ is an extension of the derivative $I'(0)$.
-In this spirit, we provide an abstract technical condition in Theorem \ref{thm gen} which guarantees that
+Another focus of this work is the connection between the local behaviour of $(I(t))_{t\geq 0}$ and $(S(t))_{t\geq 0}$.
+Let $X$ be a Banach space.
+If $(I(t))_{t\geq 0}$ is a family of linear contractions, it has been shown in~\cite[Theorem 3.7]{chernoff1974product} that the infinitesimal generator of $(S(t))_{t\geq 0}$ is an extension of the derivative $I'(0)$.
+In this spirit, in Theorem~\ref{thm:gen}, we provide an abstract technical condition, which ensures that

-Again, the idea of the proof is to find an estimate for the iterated operators that can be taken to the limit.
-The required technical condition is satisfied if the generating family consists of linear operators, convex monotone operators, or Lipschitz perturbations of linear operators.

-In case that the semigroup $S$ is uniquely determined by the infinitesimal generator, the limit in \eqref{eq:chernoff2} does not depend on the choice of the subsequence.
-We show in Subsection \ref{subsec:invariance} that uniqueness is guaranteed whenever the domain of the generator is invariant under the semigroup.
-As shown in \cite{dkn2}, this invariance holds for convex semigroups on $L^p$-like spaces.
-However, the domain is in general not invariant, see \cite{denk2020convex} for an example.
-This motivates the study of different versions of the Lipschitz set, for which the invariance can be achieved.
-For instance, if the symmetric Lipschitz set can be determined explicitly, the invariance yields a regularity result for the corresponding semigroup, see Theorem \ref{thm:gexp:Lip}.
+For instance, this result always holds, if $(I(t))_{t\geq 0}$ consists of convex monotone operators.
+We also discuss whether $(S(t))_{t\geq 0}$ represents the unique solution to the abstract Cauchy problem